Cads, Casualties, and Free LoveThe Beecher-Tilton Affair

 After a church investigation which exonerated Beecher despite damning documentation including his own letters, Tilton was excommunicated from Plymouth Church.
 This was the last straw.
 Tilton sued Beecher for “criminal conversation,” or adultery.

 Bowen’s willingness to participate in the cover-up, or Tripartite Covenant, made him look like a hypocrite.
-Elizabeth Cady Stanton theorized that he was protecting his financial interest in his newspaper, where Beecher’s column and sermons appeared.
-It is also possible he was protecting his beloved Lucy, who, her father, Lewis Tappan reportedly stated, had confessed on her deathbed to an affair with Beecher.
+Elizabeth Cady Stanton theorized that he was protecting financial interests of his newspaper, where Beecher’s column and sermons appeared.
+It is also possible he was protecting his beloved Lucy, who, her father Lewis Tappan reportedly stated, had confessed on her deathbed to an affair with Beecher.

 After the celebrated trial, which resulted in a hung jury, Beecher retaliated by initiating a highly public church trial where Bowen testified that he knew Beecher to be “a libertine and a seducer.”
 Bowen was excommunicated for his role in the proceedings, causing a public and venomous break with Beecher, the man whom he had brought to prominence in the church he had helped to found.

-With the tumult of the Brooklyn scandal, Woodstock, and Roseland Cottage, became even more important to Bowen as representations of his personal success and values.
+With the tumult of the Brooklyn scandal, Woodstock and Roseland Cottage became even more important to Bowen as representations of his personal success and values, and as a refuge from public recriminations.